Meadow Soprano: Fictional biography

 After this incident, and following Tony's instructions to make a timely resolution to the matter, Ralph Cifaretto decided to kill Jackie Jr. As Jackie was exiting his hiding place, Vito Spatafore came up behind him and shot him in the back of the head, killing him instantly.
 The hit was publicized as a drug deal with African Americans gone bad, a story which Meadow publicly accepted, though she privately surmised that Jackie was killed by the mob.
-Her acceptance of his murder spiraled into problems elsewhere, as she struggled with depression and used alcohol and drugs while a college freshman.

 Just before Jackie Jr.'s death, Meadow came to realize that he was unfaithful, but his death was nevertheless distressing.
 She initially blamed Tony for Jackie's involvement with crime and Carmela for standing by and supporting Tony.
-Unbeknownst to Meadow, it was Tony that had attempted to discourage Jackie's mafia aspirations, having promised Jackie Sr. on his deathbed to see that Jackie Jr. stayed away from the mob life.
+Unbeknownst to Meadow, it was Tony that had attempted to discourage Jackie's mafia aspirations, having promised Jackie Sr. to keep him away from crime.

 During her teens, Meadow was both very aware and resentful of her father's criminal enterprise and her family's complicity therein.
 Meadow reconciled herself with these facts and her attitude strongly mirrored Tony's own.
 Publicly, she cited her father's position as a "waste management consultant," but in closer circles, she rationalized the Mafia as a cultural tradition borne out of discrimination against her ancestors' social and ethnic origins.
 Her life seemed further stabilized by her engagement to a Columbia dental student, Finn DeTrolio, of which her father approved.
 It was later revealed that Finn and Meadow broke off the engagement.

 At the film premiere for Cleaver, Meadow reunited with Patrick Parisi, the son of Patsy Parisi, one of Tony's soldiers.
 Meadow and Patrick began seriously dating.
 Inspired by Patrick's passion for the law, Meadow decided to not apply to medical school and go to law school instead.
 She began to plan her wedding with Patrick.